etingof/talks/devconf-ironic-and-edgy/source/index.rst

 The upcoming features:

 * Federated architecture
+* Non-network boot
-* Reliable deploy image propagation
+* Efficient image delivery

 ..
 Things to talk about ^

-  Ironic is being shaped up for edge deployments.
+  Ironic is being shaped up for the edge deployments.

-  The new federated architecture and self-provisioning ironic ....

-  The upcoming virtual media boot support combined with DHCP-less boot will improve boot reliability and simplify the infrastructure for Edge installations.

-  The new ways, more reliable ways to deliver boot image to the node will improve deploy times.
+  The main challenge ironic team is currently focusing on is to make bare metal node boot and image delivery quick and reliable at the edge situation.

+  That will hopefully make ironic one of the best tools for bare metal provisioning in the edge cloud.